Noroff-FEU-Assignments/chefs-app/README.md

 Week 7: Bug Fixing

 ### Level 1 Process
-- Use your networks and connections to find a client that needs a website or application built.
+- Use your networks and connections to find a client that needs a website or application built.✅
 - Understand their requirements and come up with a functional specification for the project.
 You can write the functional specification using “System shall” statements.
-For example, “The system shall allow visitors to search for an article”
+For example, “The system shall allow visitors to search for an article”✅
-- Create a Gantt chart for the project, planning out your deliverables for the client.
+- Create a Gantt chart for the project, planning out your deliverables for the client.✅
 - Make a design style guide and then take this style guide and create an Adobe XD prototype.
-Present to the client for feedback.
+Present to the client for feedback.✅
-- Develop the site ensuring you deliver all that is listed in your functional specification.
+- Develop the site ensuring you deliver all that is listed in your functional specification.✅
 - Test the website on various platforms and browsers.
-Ensure the site is bug-free and working before presenting to the client.
+Ensure the site is bug-free and working before presenting to the client.✅
-- Go through a final round of changes before going live with the website.
+- Go through a final round of changes before going live with the website.✅
 - Write a report on your process and decisions for the project.
-Please use the report template provided.
+Please use the report template provided.✅

 ### Submission
 End of week 3: Functional specification, Gantt chart, style guide, and Adobe XD prototype